 Next we move onto the manual, 2-per page or handwritten cheques.
 Three different names, same style of cheque.
 These are the styles of cheques that are filled out by hand, are normally stored in a special 3-ring binder, and have a stub on the left side to document all details of the cheque being written.
 These too are available with a standard background, black and white logo, colour logo, or a fully custom option that starts from a blank page and builds the cheque of your dreams.

 Lastly, personal-style cheques are wallet sized, have no stub, and do not fit in a binder.
 They are bound in small booklets that can easily fit in your wallet or purse.
 Just like the others, there are options, though.
 This style of cheque is typically for personal use and not for business.
 Although, some companies do choose this option for their business cheques.
 Small black & white logos, colour logos and of course fully-custom cheques are all also available with this style.

 One thing in common for all three main styles of cheques, is the option to purchase a designer series cheque at close to regular series pricing.
-Why chose from more than 60 standard design options, when you can just create your very own, by using a custom image for the background of your cheques – all for roughly the same price?
+Why choose from more than 60 standard design options, when you can just create your very own, by using a custom image for the background of your cheques – all for roughly the same price?
 Design is all about choice – just start with a basic style of cheque that suits your needs and customize it the way you like it, and you’ll end up with cheques that perfectly suit your style.

 - John Kittell, Owner